The Clearway team frequently receives enquiries about the costs of commercial waste disposal. Since there…

 Haringey came next with 34,975 and then Newham with 32,718.

 A spokesperson for Enfield Council, said: “The figures for the borough were so high because they include all dumped waste and not just fly-tips reported by residents.

 He continued: “What the figures from Defra do show is that Enfield Council is the most active council in the country when it comes to dealing with fly tippers and keeping our streets clean.
-We aim to clear all reported fly tips within four hours of them reported.”
+We aim to remove all fly-tipped waste within four hours of them reported.”

-Fly-tipping clean-up costs £50m as cases in England rise for third year in a row
+Fly-tipping waste removal services costs £50m as cases in England rise for third year in a row

 According to DEFRA in March 2017, there were 936,090 cases of fly-tipping in 2015/2016, an increase of 4% on the previous years.